willow-oss/bite_the_dust_python/README.md

 hypparamsopt - Hypparamsopt is a set of optimizers for machine learning algorithms in Learninalgos described above.

+## Demo
+We have 'samples.py' in the same repository to demonstrate the whole process from dataloading to hyper-parameter optimizing for Extra-Trees and Gradient Boosting Decision Tree.

 ## Requirement
 pandas
 xgboost